BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # New recipient workflow

-The follow workflow focuses on creating a new recipient entity and recipient-account entity (in ReadyRemit), and sending funds from a previously defined sender account to the new recipient account.
+The follow workflow focuses on creating a new recipient record and recipient-account record (in ReadyRemit), and sending funds from a previously defined sender account to the new recipient account.
 Other workflows (not described here) are important, too, like selecting an existing recipient and recipient account, creating a new account for an existing recipient, modifying a recipient record, etc.

 ## Get an access token